maryamashoori/pythonAlgorithms/README.md

         - find the min element in the tree

 - [Queue](queue.py)

+    Methods implemented:

+        - enqueue
+        - print
+        - return the front of the queue
+        - dequeue
+        - check if the queue is empty

 - [Max Heap](maxheap.py)

+    Methods implemented:

+        - max heapify
+        - heapsort

 - [Priority Queues](priority_queue.py)

+    Methods implemented:

+        - return the max element
+        - remove the max element from the queue
+        - increase key
+        - insert an element to the queue

 - [Directed Graph](graph.py)

+    Methods implemented:

+        - add edges to the graph
+        - breath first search

 ## Sorting Algorithms
 - [Insertion Sort](insertion_sort.py)